StefanPfeiffer80/FASPA.github.io/README.md

 After we checked that the primers are actually there and found in the expected length, we can choose 1) and press the enter key.
 However, if you realized that the provided primer length was wrong or that the expected size of amplicons is lower or higher, you should stop the script here by choosing option 2, and restart the script with the corrected parameters.

 The script continues.
 First, primers are stripped from the sequences and sequences are filtered for the selceted length.
-Next, reads that don't reach the minimum quality requirements are filtered out.".
+Next, reads that don't reach the minimum quality requirements are filtered out.
 Last, unique sequences are extracted and saved as *uniques.fa*.
 This is done to significantly reduce the datasize for the following denoising or clustering algortihms (Abundance data on how often each read was found is still integrated in the output file).
 When the script is finished successfully, FASPA tells you that you can continue the amplicon processing by whether denoising of the cleaned raw reads or clustering of OTUs.

 *Output files*
 - *raw.fq*          All paired reads merged and stored in one file.
-More information: http://drive5.com/usearch/manual/merge_pair.html
 - *raw_info.txt*    Provides information on the length distribution of reads (min, max, median, average) and the mean estimated error rates
 - *qualrawfq.txt*   EE values (=sum of error probabilities) are created to indicate the probability contains errors.
 The default set in the script is set to 1.0, which corresponds to zero errors.
 You can manually change the parameter when you open the script in a text editor.
 Lower values e.g. 0.5 are more stringent.
 For more information: http://drive5.com/usearch/manual/exp_errs.html.
 - *strippedraw.fq*  The *raw.fq* file with the primer sequences removed.